 Alongside religious holidays, the country is well known for celebrating Semana Santa (Saints Week), Cinco de Mayo (5th of May, when the Mexican Army defeated the French empire), and Dia de los Muertos (Day of the Dead).

-While Mexico is known for being a Spanish speaking country, it does not have one official language.
+While Mexico is known for being a Spanish-speaking country, it does not have one official language.
 Spanish is the most widely spoken throughout the country, but the government also recognizes 68 indigenous languages too.
-Though the government works exclusively in Spanish, Nahuatal is the most commonly spoken indigenous language with just over 1 million speakers.
+Though the government works exclusively in Spanish, Nahuatl is the most commonly spoken indigenous language with just over 1 million speakers.